gulraizchoudhary/CentroidIndex/README.md

-# Centroid Index: Clustering evaluation Algorithm
+# Centroid Index: Cluster Level Evaluation Algorithm
 Centroid Index is a cluster level measures and returns the number of mismatches between two solutions.
 A simple method and is useful when ground truth is available.

 ## Example 1: Cluster level similarity between k-means and k-means++ solutions using random dataset